WallarooLabs/blog.wallaroolabs.com/content/post/simulating-event-windows.md

 2004-03-07 401 2
 ```

 We will also adopt a small trick.
-Because we are simulating event-based windowing, we will introduce a "token" marker after each day, that our topology will have to interpret correctly.
+Because we are simulating event-based windowing, we will introduce a "token" marker after each day, that our application will have to interpret correctly.
 For example

 ```
 64.242.88.10 - - [07/Mar/2004:16:24:16 -0800] "GET /twiki/bin/view/Main/ABlogPage HTTP/1.1" 200 4924